Game of Thrones's Sophie Turner Says She Considered Suicide

 Sophie adds, "I just would cry and cry and cry over just getting changed and putting on clothes and be like, 'I can't do this.
 I can't go outside.
 I have nothing that I want to do.'"

+These problems persist until today.
+"I've suffered with my depression for five or six years now.
+The biggest challenge for me is getting out of bed and getting out of the house.
+Learning to love yourself is the biggest challenge," she admits.

-While her struggles with mental health continued, the star insists she never considered suicide to be an option, although it was something she frequently thought about.
+While her struggles with mental health have been significant since she was about 17, the star says she doesn't think she is capable of hurting herself.
 "It's weird.
 I say I wasn't very depressed when I was younger, but I used to think about suicide a lot when I was younger.
 I don't know why though," the Game of Thrones star explains.
 "Maybe it's just a weird fascination I used to have, but yeah, I used to think about it.
 I don't think I ever would have gone through with it.
 I don't know."

 The actress eventually sought therapy and treatment, which helps to make her "feel much better."
 She shares, "I'm on medication and I love myself now, or more than I used to, I think."